 Persistence and pushing as hard as you can for keywords to get to number one on the list will ensure you increase your traffic over time ‘organically’.
 If you rank number one in Google, on average you will receive 38% of the clicks than you would for position two in Google (18%).

 This can be expensive, but the simplest way to explain it is that you are paying for advertising space above the organic traffic.
 You will pay different rates based on where you wish to show up in the list and the value placed on the keyword you wish to rank for.
 You only pay if someone clicks on the link.
 If you get many thousands of clicks you can get massively increased traffic, but this also means you are paying out more and it doesn’t always mean you are getting your desired customers.

-These are short pieces of text which show the above organic results.
+These are short pieces of text which show above organic search results.
 They often show up when a question is being answered and they are defined as position 0.
 Here’s an example for the phrase document verification:

 Google Local (Map Listings)

 Here you can list your business on the side of the Google result and appear in the knowledge panel as a local result.
 Below, is an example of the phrase ‘tennis racquets’.

 Appearing on third-party websites can also get you noticed.
 This can happen when you write articles or posts on other websites which are then producing content on your behalf from other domain names.
 You can also perform a link back to your website from the article or simply appear on the website as a sponsor for example.
 It’s still just a link forming a reciprocal backlink.